logzio/prometheus-alerts-migrator/README.md

 - Access to a Kubernetes cluster
 - Logz.io account with API access

+## Supported contact point types
+- `Email`
+- `Slack`
+- `Pagerduty`

+More types will be supported in the future, If you have a specific request please post an issue with your request

 ## Configuration

 Configure the application using the following environment variables: